smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 As described above, SimpleIoT/HMP does recognize that Routing Tables may become broken during operation.
 On a destination Device, whenever Device attempts retransmit #TODO of the message, Device sends it as a Hmp-To-Santa message, ignoring local Routing Table completely; TODO: add optional-header with RT-CHECKSUM for Hmp-To-Santa messages?

-Guaranteed Uni-Cast
+Acknowledged Uni-Cast
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

-As described in detail below, Hmp-Unicast-Data-Packets, except for Hmp-Unicast-Data-Packets without ACKNOWLEDGED-DELIVERY flag and Hmp-Loop-Ack-Packet, are sent in 'Guaranteed Uni-Cast' mode.
+As described in detail below, Hmp-Unicast-Data-Packets, except for Hmp-Unicast-Data-Packets without ACKNOWLEDGED-DELIVERY flag and Hmp-Loop-Ack-Packet, are sent in 'Acknowledged Uni-Cast' mode.

 Processing by Retransmitting Devices
 ''''''''''''''''''''''''''''''''''''

-If packet is to be delivered to the next hop in 'Guaranteed' mode by Retransmitting Device, it is processed in the following manner:
+If packet is to be delivered to the next hop in 'Acknowledged' mode by Retransmitting Device, it is processed in the following manner:

 If the packet already has LOOP-ACK extra header (see below), and next hop has NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device: